ArminJo/Arduino-BlueDisplay/examples/SimpleDSO/README.md

 Optional for Bluetooth connection
 6. HC-05 Bluetooth module
-7. Shottky diode e.g. BAT42
+7. Schottky diode e.g. BAT42

 # INSTRUCTIONS FOR USE
 The DSO software has 4 pages.